sveawebpay/php-integration/README.md

 ...
 ```

-### 1.9 Additional examples
+### 1.1.23 Payment method -- Additional examples

-An example of a synchronous (invoice) order can be found in the [examples/invoiceorder] folder.
+An example of a synchronous (invoice) order can be found in the [examples/invoiceorder] (https://github.com/sveawebpay/php-integration/blob/develop/example/invoiceorder/invoiceorder.php) folder.

-An example of an asynchronous (card) order can be found in the [examples/cardorder] folder.
+An example of an asynchronous (card) order can be found in the [examples/cardorder] (https://github.com/sveawebpay/php-integration/blob/develop/example/cardorder/cardorder.php) folder.

-An example of how to set up a recurring card order can be found in the [TODO] (examples/recur) folder.

 ## 2. WebPay::getPaymentPlanParams()
 Use getPaymentPlanParams() to fetch all campaigns associated with a given client number.
 Use prior to create payment plan payment.